Same parsing tech Fortune 500 ATS systems use

 ATS systems see keywords, not career narratives

-A hiring manager may appreciate a compelling career change story.
-An ATS does not.
-It scores your resume against a keyword list derived from the job description.
+An ATS scores your resume against a keyword list from the job description, not your career story.
 Your background is only visible through the vocabulary you use.
-The goal is to translate your experience into the language of the target role without misrepresenting it.
+Translate experience into target-role language.

 Functional resumes perform poorly with ATS

-Career changers often default to functional resumes because they downplay job titles and emphasize skills.
-Most ATS platforms parse poorly on functional formats.
-The expected structure is chronological, and when that structure is absent, sections go unclassified and your keyword score suffers.
+Career changers default to functional resumes to downplay titles and emphasize skills.
+Most ATS platforms parse functional formats poorly, leaving sections unclassified and keyword scores low.

 New certifications are invisible without the right format